 Meet iPhone/iPad battery problem after updating to iOS 10?
-This guide will tell you how to fix iOS 10 battery drain issue with detailed steps.
+This guide will tell you how to fix iOS 10/iOS 10.1/iOS 10.2 battery drain issue with detailed steps.

 Download this powerful iOS data manager to transfer some photos, songs and ringtones to your iPhone/iPad/iPod touch easily and quickly.
 It will not let you down.

-The brand new iOS 10 is available to public now, and Apple called it "the biggest release for our users".
-Many Apple users updated their iPhone/iPad the first time to experience the new features of iOS 10.
-And they also find some problems after updating to iOS 10.
-In the previous post, we have already talked about Bluetooth Issues and App Crashing Issues, and here in this guide we will help you fix iOS 10 battery issues on iPhone/iPad/iPod touch, including the way to solve iOS 10 battery drain problem.
+Apple released iOS 10 on Sep.
+13 and the iOS 10.1 on Oct.
+31. And now the iOS 10.2 is available to public.
+Some Apple users have already updated their iPhone/iPad to the latest version.
+And they also find some problems after updating to iOS 10/iOS 10.1/iOS 10.2.
+In the previous post, we have already talked about Bluetooth Issues and App Crashing Issues, and here in this guide we will help you fix iOS 10/iOS 10.1/iOS 10.2 battery issues on iPhone/iPad/iPod touch, including the way to solve iOS 10 battery drain problem.

 According to the battery issues happened after updating to iOS 7/8/9, and the latest issues reported by iOS 10 users, here we list the most common battery issues you may meet after installing iOS 10.